walter0509HK/walter0509HK/README.md

 ## About Me

-I love music, the kitchen, the gym, travelling, investment, GTA games, AI and cybersecurity
+I love music, the kitchen, the gym, travelling, investment, GTA and Pokémon games, AI and cybersecurity

-occasionally do open source
+Occasionally do open source

 ## Certifications & Badges